laolux/UxPlay/README.txt

 ### Installing plugins (Non-Debian-based Linux or \*BSD)

--   **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):** (sudo dnf install, or sudo yum install) The required GStreamer packages are: gstreamer1-devel gstreamer1-plugins-base-devel gstreamer1-libav gstreamer1-plugins-bad-free (+ gstreamer1-vaapi for intel graphics);
-    you may need to get some of them (in particular gstreamer1-libav) from [rpmfusion.org](https://rpmfusion.org) (which provides packages
-    including plugins that RedHat does not ship for license reasons).
-    *\[In recent **Fedora**, the libav plugin package is renamed to "gstreamer1-plugin-libav", which now needs the RPM Fusion package ffmpeg-libs for the patent-encumbered code which RedHat does not
-    provide: check with "`rpm -qi ffmpeg-libs`" that it lists "Packager" as RPM Fusion; if this is not installed, uxplay will fail to start, with error: **no element "avdec_aac"** \]*.
+-   **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):** (sudo dnf install, or sudo yum install) gstreamer1-libav gstreamer1-plugins-bad-free (+ gstreamer1-vaapi for intel graphics); you may need to get some of them (in particular gstreamer1-libav) from [rpmfusion.org](https://rpmfusion.org) (which provides packages including plugins that RedHat does not ship for license reasons). *\[In recent **Fedora**, the libav plugin package is renamed to "gstreamer1-plugin-libav", which now needs the RPM Fusion package ffmpeg-libs for the patent-encumbered code which RedHat does not provide: check with "`rpm -qi ffmpeg-libs`" that it lists "Packager" as RPM Fusion; if this is not installed, uxplay will fail to start, with error: **no element "avdec_aac"** \]*.

--   **OpenSUSE:** (sudo zypper install) The required GStreamer packages
-    are: gstreamer-devel gstreamer-plugins-base-devel
-    gstreamer-plugins-libav gstreamer-plugins-bad (+
-    gstreamer-plugins-vaapi for Intel graphics); in some cases, you may need to use gstreamer or libav\* packages for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/)
-    "Essentials" (which provides packages including plugins that OpenSUSE does not ship for license reasons).
+-   **OpenSUSE:** (sudo zypper install) gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel graphics); in some cases, you may need to use gstreamer or libav\* packages for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/) "Essentials" (which provides packages including plugins that OpenSUSE does not ship for license reasons).